rpy2/rpy2/doc/source/overview.rst

 building rpy2 will require the corresponding development headers (check the documentation for more information about builing rpy2).

-Python 2.6 might just work, but be aware that over time an increasing number of features present in 2.7 (backported from the Python 3 series) have been used in rpy2.
+At the time of writing, Python 2.6 has been reported to not work with rpy2 any longer, as over time an increasing number of features present in 2.7 (backported from the Python 3 series) have been used in rpy2.